Muhammad Siddiqui Is Accused Colleyville, Texas, Hostage Taker

 CNN reported that the FBI was at the scene.
 “The FBI negotiators are the ones who have contact with the person in the building,” Colleyville Police Sgt Dara Nelson told CNN, adding that there is “no threat to the general public.”

-On September 2008, the U.S. government indicted Siddiqui on charges of attempting to kill U.S. nationals outside the United States; attempting to kill U.S. officers and employees; armed assault of U.S. officers and employees; using and carrying a firearm during and in relation to a crime of violence; and three counts of assault of U.S. officers and employees.
-On February 3, 2010, Following a two-week trial in New York City, Siddiqui was convicted of all charges against her.
+According to Counter Extremism, “on February 3, 2010, Following a two-week trial in New York City, Siddiqui was convicted of all charges against her.
 She was never charged with terrorism-related offenses.
 Thousands protested across Pakistan following her conviction.
-That September, Siddiqui was sentenced to 86 years in prison.
+That September, Siddiqui was sentenced to 86 years in prison.”

 The site reported that Siddiqui’s imprisonment has made her a “superstar” among terrorist groups and in Pakistan.